mcpalmer1980/renderpyg/readme.md

 ## Textured Fonts
 The TextureFont class supports True Type Fonts (.ttf) that can be loaded by the pygame.font module.
 It loads the font into texture memory for fast drawing, with optional scaling, color shifting, and animation.
 It does not support kerning at this time.

+For best performance you should use as few textures as possible.
+Use TextureFont.multi_font() to load multiple fonts into the same texture.

 ![font example](./renderpyg/docs/text.png)

 ```py